amitbarazani/k-vers--brand-visibility-checker/decisions.md

 - Ensures test integrity with every change.
 - Helps demonstrate production-readiness in a simple way.
 - Lightweight and runs within GitHub’s free-tier limits.

+### Development Time

+- The entire task was completed in approximately **2.5 hours**, including development, testing, and deployment.